clockwork-dog/cogs-plugin-buzzshot/README.md

 # COGS <-> Buzzshot

+THIS IS AN EARLY VERSION, LET US KNOW IF YOU WANT IT TO DO MORE!

-This plugin allows you to automatically transfer data between Buzzshot and COGS.
+This plugin allows you to automatically transfer data between [Buzzshot](https://buzzshot.com) and [COGS](https://cogs.show/).
 It will give you a window when you start your COGS show in which you can select a Buzzshot game.
 If you would prefer to automatically choose the game based on the current time then see the "Auto Choose Game" action below.